12.

 go into deeply in the book (he does explain them in another book, Elements

-of Acoustic Phonetics).
+and Auditory Phonetics).
 And it was because I felt that considerable

 additional background knowledge was required in order to understand this paragraph